Answers to Most of Your Handicapping Questions Can be Found Right Here

 Please refer to Section 4-3 of the USGA Handicap System Manual.

-What should a player do if he/she does not play a hole or does not play it under the principles of the Rules of Golf?
+What should a player do if he does not play a hole or does not play it under the principles of the Rules of Golf?

-For Handicap Purposes, the player shall record par plus any Handicap strokes for those holes not played.
+For Handicap Purposes, the player must record par plus any handicap strokes for those holes not played.
 For example, player A is not able to play holes 16, 17, and 18 due to darkness.
 Player A has a Course Handicap of 12 and holes 16, 17, 18 are a par 5, 3, 4, and are allocated as the number 4, 16, 10 handicap holes respectively.
 Therefore, player A will record an x-6, x-3, x-5 on holes 16, 17, and 18 respectively.
-Please refer Section 4-2 of the Handicap System manual for more information.
+Please refer Section 4-2 of the Handicap System Manual for more information.

 Should a player post a score during his/her home club's Inactive Season?